swedenconnect/technical-framework/Updates to the Swedish eID Framework.md

 ***Example when the `<saml2p:RequesterID>` element is used to inform the Identity Provider about which Service Provider that requested the signature associated with this request for authentication.***

+<a name="e2"></a>
+### E.2.
+Requirements for processing received authentication URI:s

+**Updates**: Version 1.4 of the “[Deployment Profile for the Swedish eID Framework](http://elegnamnden.github.io/technical-framework/latest/ELN-0602_-_Deployment_Profile_for_the_Swedish_eID_Framework.html)”

+Section 6.3.4, "The Authentication Statement", contained a requirement about how to process a received authentication context URI that was incorrect.
+This has been corrected as follows:

+**Original**:

+The Service Provider MUST assert that the `<saml2:AuthnStatement>` contains a `<saml2:AuthnContext>` element that holds a `<saml2:AuthnContextClassRef>` element having as its value the authentication context URI indicating under which Level of Assurance the authentication was performed. **The Level of Assurance declared in the assertion MUST be equal to, or stronger<sup>3</sup> than, the Level of Assurance requested by the Service Provider.**

+> **\[3\]: A stronger Level of Assurance identifier is simply a LoA having a higher value than what it is compared with, i.e., `http://id.elegnamnden.se/loa/1.0/loa4` is stronger than `http://id.elegnamnden.se/loa/1.0/loa3`.**

+**New**:

+The Service Provider MUST assert that the `<saml2:AuthnStatement>` contains a `<saml2:AuthnContext>` element that holds a `<saml2:AuthnContextClassRef>` element having as its value the authentication context URI indicating under which Level of Assurance the authentication was performed. **If the Service Provider declared one, or more, `<saml2:AuthnContextClassRef>` elements under the `<saml2p:RequestedAuthnContext>` element of the authentication request (see section 5.4), the received authentication context URI MUST match one of the declared authentication context URI:s from the request.
+If not, the Service Provider MUST reject the assertion<sup>3</sup>.**

+> **\[3\]: If the Service Provider does not declare an authentication context URI
+> in the authentication request it should be prepared to receive any of the
+> authentication context URI:s declared by the Identity Provider in its metadata
+> record (see section 2.1.3).**